Why I Hate Five-Star Ratings

 Friend: “I liked this thing and rated it five stars.”

 - Me: “I liked this thing and rated it three stars.”

 Friend: “I didn’t like this thing, so I only gave it three stars.”

 Our feelings about something are clearly not conveyed well by more granular ratings, and they also don’t match.
 As I posited earlier, this will normalize as data sets grow, but this does not change that we have no way of knowing whether or not the underlying ratings are truly indicative of agreement.
 Given a binary scale, however, agreement is much more clear: “We both liked this thing” or “we both disliked this thing.”

 People are already doing this!

-Third, as stated earlier, people are pretty much already rating in this way.
+Remember, even within a five-star system or other numeric systems, people are pretty much already rating in this way.
 Why fight it?

 No middle ground